bjoshi99/Java-Programms/README.md

   The assignment is about application of data structure concepts like Priority Queue, Min heap tree, Hash Map on Huffman Coding.
 The program accomplishes the efficient method of compressing data without losing information.

+3.PA3_Bhavesh_Joshi

+  The assignemnt is about hashmap by using own created hashing fuction to store large amount of words (dictionary) and then to find anagrams of the specific words(tester.txt) from dictionary.